ncoghlan/misc/notes/python3/questions_and_answers.rst

 is considered so fundamentally flawed that using it is very likely to cause bugs in user code.
 An example of this is the deeply flawed ``contextlib.nested`` API which encouraged a programming style that would fail to correctly close resources on failure.
-For Python 3.3, it has finally been replaced with a superior incremental ``contextlib.ExitStack`` API which should support similar functionality without being anywhere near as error prone.
+For Python 3.3, it was finally replaced with a superior incremental ``contextlib.ExitStack`` API which supports similar functionality without being anywhere near as error prone.

 Secondly, code level deprecation warnings are now silenced by default.
 The expectation is that test frameworks and test suites will enable them (so